dongmingh/v1performance/README.md

     ./perf_driver.sh <user input json file> <nLPARs>

-* user input json file: the json file contains all user specified parameters for the test, see below for description
+- user input json file: the json file contains all user specified parameters for the test, see below for description.

-* nLPARs: number of LPARs
+- nLPARs: number of LPARs

 ###Examples

-* ./perf_driver.sh userInput-example02.json 1
+- ./perf_driver.sh userInput-example02.json 1

 The above command will execute chaincode on 1 LPAR specified in userInput-example02.json